General FAQs

 The UFP is a scholarship-based, nine month, full-time, residential and interdisciplinary programme that will be delivered through seven months of in-class teaching at the IIHS City Campus in Bengaluru, followed by two months of Practice term.
 Fellows selecting an internship track option in the Practice term will be placed in locations of the internship organisation or the project location according to the details of the internship.

-Tuition fee for the UFP 2023-24 is INR 2.3 Lakhs + GST for the entire programme, payable in three instalments over the year.
-This fee includes all costs of travel for the UFP on Exposure Visits as well as expenditure on local and inter-city travel for UFP Practica and course related fieldwork.
+Tuition fee for the UFP 2024-25 is INR 2.75 Lakhs including GST for the entire programme, payable in three installments over the year.
+This is a total fee that also includes all accommodation costs, costs of travel for the UFP on exposure visits as well as expenditure on local and intercity travel for UFP Practica and applied Projects.

 The UFP is committed to providing scholarships to all candidates that receive admission, who are unable to pay the programme tuition, after a review of their financial needs.
 The programme is thus need-blind.
 Selection and admission into the programme will not be affected by the ability to pay.